ionascuandrei/Caching-System/Readme.md

-# Caching System - Java
+# Caching System
-Proiectul constă în implementarea unui sistem de caching pentru fișiere text urmărind 3 tipuri diferite de politici de replacement cache: First In First Out, Least recently used și Time aware least recently used, cât și comunicarea evenimentelor principale: hit, miss, put.
+Implements a caching system for text files with 3 different input policy updates: First in First Out, Least Recently Used and Time Aware Least Recently Used, with the required operations: hit, miss, put.
+In the implementation I used Adapter, Strategy and Observer patterns.

-Beneficiu personal:
+Personal gains:

-- aprofundarea noțiunilor de Desing Patterns: Adapter Pattern, Strategy Pattern, Observer Pattern
+-	understanding the concepts of Desing Patterns: Adapter, Strategy and Observer

-- înțelegerea unui sistem practic și esențial în arhitectura calculatoarelor
+-	understanding a practical and essential system in computer architecture

-- folosirea strcuturilor de date în context OOP
+-	using data structures in OOP context

-Limbaj/biblioteci/cunoștințe folosite: Java, Desing Patterns
+Programming language/libraries/tools used: Java, Desing Patterns